Wamuza1/BikeSharing/README.md

 ## Summary of the results and two additional visualizations

-### Customer vs Subscriber

-The visualization indicates that there are more subscribers tha users.
+The visualization indicates that there are more subscribers than customers(non_subscribers) which also means that they use the service long term.

 ![image](https://user-images.githubusercontent.com/92646311/179446337-9b073dbf-a03c-4561-9535-5d9f793e4e67.png)